 Anyone else crazy about family board games?

-It may have subconciously been why I decided to have a lot of children.
+It may have subconciously been why I decided to have a lot of children (especially since I discovered my husband does not like them).

-More importantly, there are no words to describe the feeling of finally beating my 13-year-old (the blonde 5-year-old in the photo below).
+And no words can describe the feeling of finally beating my 13-year-old (the blonde 5-year-old in the photo below).
 Once.
 Because who knows teens need to be reminded that parents do have actual skills from time to time? #oldpersonwin

 It is easy to feel disconnected in our homes.
-Between rushing from activity to activity, flying through dinner and dishes and ploughing through homework, life is packed.
+Between rushing from activity to activity, flying through dinner and dishes and plowing through homework, life is packed.

 Bonus Tip: If your teens resist games, play it cool.
 Start a round with younger siblings or your spouse.
 Magically, the older ones will gradually appear and often join in for the second round.